canonical/notebook-operators/image-definitions/README.md

 This directory contains image definitions for containers that are used in deployment of Notebook Operators.
 Only selected container images are maintained.
 The list of images and/or repositories can change.
 In addition, tools required to maintain container images are included in this repository:

-- `setup.sh` - Setup initial image definitions and in maintanance of image definitions.
+- `setup.sh` - Used to setup initial image definitions and in maintanance of image definitions.
 - `install-tools.sh` - Install all required tools for building, scanning, and publishing container images.
 - `build.sh` - Build container images.
 - `publish.sh` - Publish container images.